-- 6.G3.1 Analyze how cultural and environmental characteristics affect the distribution and movement of people, goods, and ideas. - Key concepts include but are not limited to language, land-based trade routes, -and sea -based transportation and trade routes, and transportation - 6.G3.2 Analyze the influence of location, use of natural resources, catastrophic environmental events, and technological developments on human settlement and migration. - Key concepts include but are not limited to development of early river civilization, pastoral societies, rise of cities, innovations in transportation, and collapse of empires
+- 6.G3.1 Analyze how cultural and environmental characteristics affect the distribution and movement of people, goods, and ideas. - Key concepts include but are not limited to language, land and sea transportation and trade routes - 6.G3.2 Analyze the influence of location, use of natural resources, catastrophic environmental events, and technological developments on human settlement and migration. - Key concepts include but are not limited to development of early river civilization, pastoral societies, rise of cities, innovations in transportation, and collapse of empires